 Welcome to my massage therapy practice.

-As a dedicated kinesiologist and registered massage therapist with over 20 years of clinical experience, I specialize in human movement, injury recovery and persistent pain management.
+I am a kinesiologist and registered massage therapist with over 20 years of clinical experience.
+I specialize in human movement, injury recovery and persistent pain management.

 I believe in a collaborative approach with my clients to provide the best treatment outcome.
 I also believe in participating in ongoing, research based continuing education to develop my skills as a practitioner.
 When working with you to meet your treatment goals, I may recommend we use one (or more) of the following treatment modalities that I am certified in: